 The IMHL is a demanding program with ambitious goals.
 Its success depends largely on the quality and motivation of the participants.
-It is suited to individuals, as well as to teams of four to five managers who represent an organization, community, or country with a compelling health issue to address.
+It is suited to individuals, as well as to teams who have considerable experience in health care.

 Participants continue to work while taking the program.